itamaesanorg/SushiJS/README.md

 # SushiJS

+SushiJS, is a Typescript, NextJS, TailwindCSS with Framer Framework based on Agile, new revolutionary and evolved folder "modular" structure, developed in a week (1 week exactly) by the Harvard University student of Project Management, Miguel Gargallo, @miguelgargallo.
+ITAMAESAN ORG is an Open Source Code Foundation, leading in the development industry based on Agile and Project Management Methodologies applied to developments.

 SushiJS is a Typescript, NextJS, TailwindCSS and Motion Framer project to help developers build great tools!

 ✨ We are proud to announce, ITAMAESAN, a project to help developers, exclusive working with Open Source MIT License on our code.